-The persistent progress of technology brings many opportunities to improve traditional industries as current approaches need to be rethought.
-This can also be applied to the energy sector.
-New innovations, such as blockchain and the internet of things, make energy systems smarter and enable consumers to better benefit from energy services.
-This increasing digitalization has the potential to transform how people engage with these utilities, by bringing control and transparency back to the end-user.
+The continued progress of technology brings many opportunities to improve traditional industries and rethink current approaches.
+Innovations, such as blockchain and the internet, make energy systems more intelligent and better benefit consumers.
+This increasing digitalization can transform how people engage with these utilities by bringing control and transparency back to the end-user.

 At the moment, the energy sector is heavily regulated and enjoys a certain lack of transparency.
-Furthermore, new EU regulation states that the support of prosumers (a consumer who also produces energy) as a new way of producing and consuming energy is very important.
+Furthermore, the new EU regulation states that prosumers (a consumer who also produces energy) as a new way of producing and consuming energy are very important.
 With new technologies, such as distributed ledger technologies, the opportunities are endless.

-In the current metering & allocation setup, every commercial grid connection is equipped with a meter and associated allocation point.
-Balance responsible parties (BRPs) are responsible for maintaining supply and demand on the energy market within their own portfolio.
+In the current metering & allocation setup, every commercial grid connection has a meter and associated allocation point.
+Balance responsible parties (BRPs) are responsible for maintaining supply and demand on the energy market within their portfolio.
 Together, all BRPs represent all connections within a scheduling area (for example, the Netherlands).

-As the BRPs work on basis of expected production, consumption, and external trade, differences between supply and demand may occur.
-Reconciliation is done to correct for the difference.
-New technology, such as smart meters and DLTs, allow for real-time energy allocation based on real energy consumption.
+As the BRPs work on expected production, consumption, and external trade, differences between supply and demand may occur using reconciliation to correct the disparity.
+New technology, such as smart meters and DLTs, allow for real-time energy allocation based on actual energy consumption.

 Board of advisors